-Road safety impacts

-- Old Bath Road is the main pedestrian and cycling route from Charvil to Twyford and Twyford Station. - Children cross Old Bath Road when walking or cycling to school - from the north of the village to Charvil Piggott Primary, and secondary school students travelling from the south of Charvil to The Piggott secondary school. - There is a substantial risk with the already high footfall and usage of the road, with increased industrial usage, very unfortunately, fatal accidents are likely to occur.
+Road safety impacts - dangerous traffic impact on Old Bath Road Old Bath Road is the main pedestrian and cycling route from Charvil to Twyford and Twyford Station.

+Children cross Old Bath Road when walking or cycling to school - from the north of the village to Charvil Piggott Primary, and secondary school students travelling from the south of Charvil to the Piggott secondary school.

+There is a substantial risk with the already high footfall and usage of the road, with increased industrial usage, very unfortunately, fatal accidents are likely to occur.